Marion Barber III: Professional career

-2005 NFL Combine

-Dallas Cowboys (2005–2010)
+Dallas Cowboys

-After forgoing his senior season of college, the Dallas Cowboys selected Barber in the fourth round, with the 109th overall selection, of the 2005 NFL Draft.
+After forgoing his senior season of college, the Dallas Cowboys selected Barber in the fourth round, with the 109th overall selection, of the 2005 NFL draft.
 A toe infection that required surgery and some preseason fumbles left him at the bottom of the depth chart.
 An injury to Julius Jones and the ineffectiveness of Anthony Thomas allowed Barber to emerge, and he responded with 95 yards rushing against Seattle and 127 yards against Arizona.
 Along with his pass-blocking and special teams abilities, this solidified his position as the backup running back for the Cowboys.

 Although he was the backup to Julius Jones in 2006, Barber found a niche as a third-down rusher and a closer of games, emerging as an excellent red-zone running back.
 He led the NFC with 14 rushing touchdowns in 2006 and was the first non-placekicker since 2000 to lead the Cowboys in scoring (96 points).

 During the 2007 season, Barber's power running back style earned him the nickname Marion the Barbarian and he was the league leader in breaking tackles, reflecting his personal mantra of "hit or get hit".
 Barber rushed for 975 yards on 204 carries and 10 rushing touchdowns with a 4.8 yards-per-carry rushing average.
 He caught 44 passes for 282 yards and two touchdowns.

 On December 18, 2007, he was named to his first Pro Bowl despite officially being a backup.
 Barber received the start in the divisional playoff loss to the New York Giants.

 Dallas offered Barber, now as a starter, the highest tender as a restricted free agent in 2008.
 On May 20, 2008, he signed a seven-year deal for $45 million with the Cowboys with $16 million guaranteed.
 Before becoming a starter, there was already a worry as to whether his running style could shortened his career; with the additional work, his career longevity was discussed more often, as his yards per carry started to drop down.

 During the 2009 season, the emergence of Tashard Choice and Felix Jones, and injury problems limited his success.
 However, he played in 15 games despite a torn quadriceps muscle.
 Barber had a disappointing 2010 season as the entire Cowboys team struggled from game one.
 In 13 games, Barber rushed for 374 yards on 113 carries for a 3.3 yard per carry average, the lowest of his career.
 His four rushing touchdowns were also the lowest of his career.

+Barber was released by Dallas on July 28, 2011.